Software Engineer

 They should enjoy:

-Software engineers must have a 4-year degree in software engineering or a related discipline (such as electrical engineering, computer engineering or computer science).
 Some employers only hire software engineers who have a master’s degree.
-A doctoral degree is generally needed for a career in research and development.
+Software engineers generally need a doctoral degree for a career in research and development.

-Universities offer co-operative education or internships in engineering, combining periods of academic study with work experience.
+Some universities offer cooperative education or internships in engineering.
+Students can combine periods of academic study with work experience.
 Students usually take 5 years to complete these programs.

 The following schools offer programs and courses that meet this occupation’s educational requirements.
 Other eligible programs and courses may be available.